arnelenero/react-entities/README.v2.md

 (TypeScript version is the same)

 In our example above, `settings` is accessible to both `<CounterView>` and `<SubCounterView>`, while each of those components will "see" a different `counter`.

+The example is just illustrative, but in practice, multiple scopes are most useful if we do code-splitting.
+A lazy loaded module can have its own scope for entities that are needed only by that feature.